zara-kasi/obsidian-myanimenotes/docs/lock-manager.md

 /**
- * Cassette Lock Manager
+ * MyAnimeNotes Lock Manager
  *
  * WHAT THIS IS:
- * In-memory mutex for cassette operations.
+ * In-memory mutex for myanimenotes operations.
 Prevents race conditions when multiple
  * sync operations try to modify the same file simultaneously.
  *
  * WHY WE NEED THIS: